 Python uses dynamic typing.
 What does it mean?

 It means we can reassign variables to different data types.
 It makes python easily assigning data types, this different than other programming languages that are statically-typed.
 Other than python, do you know what other programming languages have similar characteristic?

 So, what do Python calls for these different types of values?

-- Boolean operations: and, or, not (true, false)
+- Boolean operations: and, or, not (True, False).
+It is case sensitive

 - Numeric types: int, float, complex (number, decimal)

 - Sets type: set

 It looks a little complex now but do not worry about them.
 We will use them quite often later.
 Let us look at some samples of how to derive variables in Python with different data type.
 More data type can be found from the Internet.

 Now, we can look into using arithmetic operations with variables.
 The variable will be used to hold the final result of each operation.
 Arithmetic operations follow the precedence of the operators.
 Detail of the precedence can be found from the Internet.